rodneyshupe/Cookbook/Recipes/Jerky/CranberryTurkeyJerky.rst

 6. Place turkey strips on a baking rack on top of a aluminum foil lined baking sheet.
 Bake in the oven for 20 minutes or until the strips reach an internal temperature of 165F.
-7. Remove from the oven and dry with you favorite jerky making method.
+7. Remove from the oven and dry with you favourite jerky making method.
    Dehydrate for 4 hours at 145F.
 8. The jerky is finished when it bends and cracks, but does not break in half.